The Ultimate Guide to Trading and Investing in Stocks Listed on HKEX

 In Example 1, your initial HK$1,000 outlay will not be sufficient to purchase one board lot of 100 Tencent shares.
 But by using CFDs, you will be able to purchase 20 contracts of Tencent CFDs.

 2. Diversification with the help of contract value sizing

-With Mini Contract Trading, you can diversify your portfolio!
+With Micro HK CFD Trading, you can diversify your portfolio!
 This is due to your ability to determine and manage the size of your positions on individual counters even with limited capital.

 Figure 1 below illustrates how a trader can gain exposure to certain counters using both equity trading and CFD trading.

 Mike, the trader, has HK$15,000 or about S$2,500 of capital to trade.